 Mesh GTKSA

 The mesh GTKSA results from a successful AMPE or mesh group key handshake, and is unidirectional.
-In a mesh, each mesh STA defines its own “transmit mesh GTKSA”, which is used to encrypt its group addressed transmissions.
+In an MBSS, each mesh STA defines its own “transmit mesh GTKSA”, which is used to encrypt its group addressed transmissions.
 Also each mesh STA stores a separate “receive mesh GTKSA” for each peer mesh STA so that encrypted group addressed traffic received from the peer mesh STAs may be decrypted.

 Modify section 8.8.1 as indicated: